programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ## Motivation

-Tutorials often show you how to run code on one example item (often of a trivial size or complxity).
+Tutorials often show you how to run code on one example item (often of a trivial size or complexity).
 This is pedagogically convenient, but it means you are left in the lurch when trying to apply that code to multiple items, which is by far the more common use case.

 Accordingly, in the notebooks, you will see how to abstract transformations applied to one item into *functions* called, respectively `ht_picture_download()` and `ia_picture_download()`.
 Both functions take two arguments: a unique ID from the digital library and an optional destination directory for page JPEG downloads.